guidotiana/MonteGrappa/README.md

                  WELCOME TO
-               MONTEGRAPPA 1.2
+               MONTEGRAPPA 1.3

 ===============================================

-This file will help you to compile and install Montegrappa v1.2 .
+This file will help you to compile and install Montegrappa v1.3 .
 The package contains three programs:

 	- "montegrappa", the main Monte Carlo engine
 	- "grappino", a tool to create the input files for montegrappa.
 	- "mhistogram", a data analysis tool
+	- "mgp2pdb", a simple converter from .pol files to .pdb

 The code needs GSL libraries and the MPI environment to be correctly installed on your machine.
 This is a requirement to enable STEMPERING